ahmedbodi/p2pool/README.md

-Modified p2pool-13.3 to run with Digitalcoin, Worldcoin, Craftcoin, and Casinocoin.
+Modified p2pool-13.4 to run with Digitalcoin, Worldcoin, Craftcoin, Casinocoin, Anoncoin and Globalcoin.

 Donations
 -------------------------